Aggression Against Humans and Other Dogs

 The choice of dog also has a marked effect on whether dog aggression or bites may occur.
 The guarding breeds tend to guard, the herders tend to herd and the retrieving dogs predominantly retrieve.
 Therefore if a dog had been bred to guard we shouldn't be overly surprised it does just that.

 I even had a lady owner locally who’s dog, a West Highland Terrorist, attacked my dogs on sight, who said exactly that.

 This mindset normally means the dog had not been corrected when it was first observed, allowing the trait to become stronger and eventually very difficult to eradicate.
-The longer you leave aggression the stronger the trait will become until finally it is extremely difficult to change this behaviour.
+The longer you leave aggression the stronger the trait will become until finally, it becomes extremely difficult to change this behaviour.